micans/bash-utils/README.md

   terminal histograms and bar charts for quickly gauging numerical data and count data - see screenshots and link to raw output below.

   No need to fire up R or Python.
-[It's just one script, get it here.](https://raw.githubusercontent.com/micans/bash-utils/master/hissyfit)
+[It's just one script.](https://raw.githubusercontent.com/micans/bash-utils/master/hissyfit)
-  Example usage with some random data is below.
-Sadly github markdown does not allow setting of line-height, hence the stripy look.
+  Example usage with some random data is below. **Sadly github markdown does not allow setting of line-height, hence the stripy look.**
   It looks better in the terminal (screen shots below).
 ```
 for i in {1..100000}; do echo $(( (RANDOM+RANDOM+RANDOM)/3)); done | hissyfit --cv=0/32768/64/16 --x=16384 --d=5461.3/10922.7/21845.3/27306.6